Ciriak/tf-bot-commander/README.md

 # tf-bot-commander
-Script to command a boty account on Team Fortress 2
+Script to command a bot account on Team Fortress 2

 ## Pre-requisites
 - Nodejs